How to Make Fruit Juice Wine at Home

-Remove the bung and airlock and add a scant 1⁄4 teaspoon of ascorbic acid and stir for five minutes, ensuring all sediment is incorporated.
-The ascorbic acid will stop fermentation and help preserve the color of the wine
+Remove the bung and airlock and add 1⁄4 teaspoon of ascorbic acid and stir for five minutes, ensuring all sediment is incorporated.
+The ascorbic acid will stop fermentation and help preserve the color of the wine.

-After two weeks, clean and sterilize your bottles, corks, and siphon tubing.
-Use the tubing to create a siphon to fill your bottles.
-Cork them.
+After two weeks, clean and sterilize your bottle, corks, and siphon tubing.
+Use the tubing to create a siphon to fill your bottle, being careful to leave sediment at the bottom.
+Cork it.
 If you do not have a corker, you can drive the cork in by placing a small board over the cork and hammering it into the bottle.

-Let the bottles sit for three days upright, then turn them on their sides for at least a month.
+Let the bottle sit for three days upright, then turn them on the side for at least a month.

 Taste and decide if your wine tastes right.